 Shagufta said a friend of complainant Muhammad Hussain colluded with him to steal Shagufta’s National Identity Card, used it to buy a SIM card in her name and used that to send the texts that would implicate the couple.
 Shagufta and Shafqat stated that Muhammad Hussain’s motive was revenge after a minor quarrel between their children and their neighbours six months previously.

 The messages were written in English, but Shagufta and Shafqat have said they could not have written the texts because they are illiterate.
 They are unable to write proper Urdu, let alone English.

-Local police registered a blasphemy case against the couple on the complaint of cleric Muhammad Hussain and lawyer Anwar Mansoor Goraya.
+Local police registered a blasphemy case against the couple on the complaint of Muhammad Hussain and lawyer Anwar Mansoor Goraya.
 Gojra City Police arrested Shagufta and Shafqat on 21 July 2013 and charged them with blasphemy under Sections 295-B (insulting the Koran, punishable by life imprisonment) and 295-C (insulting Mohammad, punishable by death).
 On 4 April 2014, a sessions court in Toba Tek Singh, Punjab Province, sentenced them to death.